-Session Formats Concurrent Session This is a session with the speakers using a more formal lecture format, with some time reserved at the end for questions.
+Session Formats Concurrent Session Formal Presentation Session type.
+This is a session with the speakers using a more formal lecture format, with some time reserved at the end for questions.
 It is the most formal structure.
-The majority of sessions will fall within this format.
+Most sessions will fall within this format.
+Feel free to manage your time to include Q&A at the end.
 Discussion Group This session would have one or two moderators experienced in the topic, with an "audience" of 10 - 15 sitting around a table.
 It is an active exchange between the moderators and the audience.
 These topics tend to be extremely important to a smaller group of people, so expect to have more detailed discussions and case studies.
-IGNITE Sessions IGNITE sessions are 10-15 minute, high-energy offerings meant to quickly spark interest and get right to the good stuff.
-Workshops Workshops are full and half day.
-They are designed for maximum participation and exchange of information.
-The format often involves doing work on a particular issue during the workshop time.
-The promise is when the participants leave; they will have at least a rough plan or tools in place to address the challenge or issue.
-There is a separate fee to attend, which typically includes extra materials.